akemin-dayo/simject/README.md

 1. Open your project's `Makefile`.

-1. Change your `TARGET` variable to `TARGET = simulator:clang::5.0`.
+1. Change your `TARGET` variable to `TARGET = simulator:clang::7.0` (a must for Xcode 10, with 64-bit compatibility) or `TARGET = simulator:clang::5.0` otherwise (with 32-bit compatibility).
 Note that this is just an example, you can change the SDK version used and iOS version to target if you wish.

 1. If you want to support both 64-bit and 32-bit iOS Simulators, add `ARCHS = x86_64 i386` to your Makefile.
 If not (or if you're targeting iOS 11), add `ARCHS = x86_64`.